-The majority of victims of domestic violence are women and children.
+The majority of victims of domestic abuse are women and children.
 Women are considerably more likely to experience repeated and severe forms of violence and sexual abuse.
-Women may experience domestic violence regardless of ethnicity, religion, class, age, sexuality, disability or lifestyle.
+Women may experience domestic abuse regardless of ethnicity, religion, class, age, sexuality, disability or lifestyle.

 Domestic abuse can also occur in a range of relationships including: heterosexual, gay, lesbian, bisexual and transgender relationships and in extended families.

-One incident of domestic violence is reported to the police every minute.
+One incident of domestic abuse is reported to the police every minute.